 9. Cut down on dryer time

 You can increase your dryer's efficiency simply by emptying the lint trap before each load.
-Use your dryer's moisture sensor if it has one to be sure that clothes don't get over-dry.
-You can also save a lot of energy by sending each load of laundry through an extra spin cycle to squeeze out extra moisture before tossing them in the dryer.
+If your dryer has a moisture sensor, use it to be sure clothes don't over-dry.
+You also can save a lot of energy by sending each load of laundry through an extra spin cycle to squeeze out extra moisture before tossing them in the dryer.
 And if you would like to line-dry but need your laundry to be done faster, use the dryer just for 10 or 15 minutes before hanging your items.

 10. Get soft, line-dried laundry

 While many garments come off the clothesline smelling fresh and feeling extra-soft, some — like bath towels — end up stiff and crunchy.
 If you avoid line-drying your laundry because the dryer makes everything feel softer on your skin, there's an easy trick that will eliminate this problem.
 Cut down your detergent use, as detergent can build up into a dulling residue over time, and add a cup of white vinegar to the washer during the final rinse cycle.